Monday, 7 January 2013

 'You look like a rapist,' Claire told me upon catching a glimpse of my passport at the check-in desk.

-'She thinks I look like a rapist,' I added helpfully to the woman behind the desk.
-The woman smiled wanly, passport-based humour doubtless a great novelty for her.
 After a brief stint of going through all of the coins in our pockets so we could buy a pen (the seven currencies we've used this year have inexplicably merged into a horribly jangly stash of useless shrapnel), we proceeded through security.
 I, as always, was flagged as suspicious looking.
 Must be my rapist face.

 We landed on the balmy isle of Saint Lucia and were immediately swept under the wing of Lorraine, the lady who owned the guest house we'd be staying in for two weeks.
 She truly was an amazing host, ensuring that every morning for breakfast we were provided with freshly brewed coffee, mangoes, crusty bread and a selection of jams.
 We ate in her garden, swinging in her hammock and surrounded by her dogs.
 She also gave us rides to a variety of attractions, including the Moule-à-Chique lighthouse, Laborie Bay, and anywhere else she thought we might like.
 It transpired that we liked pretty much anything she took us to, so she widened her horizons and took us to the Caribbean's only 'drive-in volcano'.